 - fresh cilantro, for garnish

-- Heat the ghee in a wok or non-stick saucepan and deep-fry the onions on low-medium heat until they get a nice golden brown color.
+- Heat the ghee in a wok or non-stick saucepan.
+Deep-fry the onions on low-medium heat.
+Cook them until they get a nice golden brown color.

 - Remove the fried onions from the pan.
 Mix yogurt with the onions in a blender to get a creamy paste.